neponn/ring-tile-card/docs/advanced.md

 ## Overriding CSS colour variables

 Best to start with an example.
+First, an example of **dynamic** styling.
+This example makes use of `card_mod` to set a CSS variable based on the state of an entity by using a template.

 <img src="img/ad-battery-charging.png" width="250">